hippospace/move-to-ts/README.md

 - `#[cmd]`: automatically generate command-line tool for invoking `public entry` functions
 - `#[method]`: allows you to call methods written in Move from TypeScript frontend
+- `#[view]`: allows you to perform arbitrary computation onchain using Move code, and return
 - `#[query]`: allows you to perform arbitrary computation onchain using Move code, and return the result of the computation to your TypeScript frontend, without going through consensus.